Adaptive Group Testing on Networks with Community Structure: The Stochastic Block Model: Introduction

 Dorfman’s seminal work and many subsequent works by other authors \cite{hwang1975generalized, wolf1985born, sobel1959group, berger2002asymptotic, luo2008neighbor, li2014group, kealy2014capacity} assume that the disease infects individuals in a statistically independent fashion.
-In the simplest case, known as i.i.d. group testing, it is assumed that every individual is infected i.i.d. with some common probability $p$.
-However, this assumption of independence rarely holds in practice.
+The simplest and most widely studied case, known as the \emph{i.i.d. model} or \emph{binomial model}, assumes individuals are infected independently with some common probability $p$.\footnote{ In a related, commonly studied probabilistic model---often called the \emph{combinatorial prior model} or the \emph{hypergeometric model }---it is assumed that a random set of $d$ individuals out of $n$ are infected according to some distribution (typically uniform) over all ${n \choose d}$ possibilities \cite{hwang1981hypergeometric, aldridge2014group, chan2014non, mazumdar2016nonadaptive, scarlett2016converse, cai2017efficient, scarlett2018noisy, lee2019saffron, inan2019optimality, inan2020strongly}.
+While this is slightly different from an i.i.d. assumption, it is still somewhat simplistic and fails to capture any dependencies that may exist between individuals.} However, this assumption of independence rarely holds in practice.
 Diseases typically spread through \textit{interactions} between individuals (e.g., familial, work-related, or other social interactions), thereby inducing correlated infections.
-It is thus natural to ask whether exploiting information about this connectivity structure can lead to more efficient group testing strategies \footnote{ In a related, commonly studied probabilistic model, it is assumed that a random set of $d$ individuals out of $n$ are infected according to some probability distribution (typically the uniform distribution) over all such ${n \choose d}$ possibilities \cite{aldridge2014group, chan2014non, mazumdar2016nonadaptive, lee2019saffron, cai2017efficient, inan2019optimality, inan2020strongly}.
-While this model does not quite assume that infections are independent, it is still somewhat simplistic and fails to capture any dependencies that may exist between individuals.}.
-This problem is especially timely given the critical role that group testing has played in the COVID-19 pandemic, and given that the disease is known to spread from close contact between individuals.
+It is thus natural to ask whether exploiting information about this connectivity structure can lead to more efficient group testing strategies.
+This problem is especially timely given the critical role that group testing has played in the COVID-19 pandemic, and given that the disease is known to spread between individuals in close contact with each other.